damoncrockett/ivpy/README.md

 ### Dependencies for Feature Extraction

-TensorFlow, scipy, scikit-image, Keras (which itself may require a separate h5py install)
+TensorFlow, scipy, scikit-image, scikit-learn, Keras (which itself may require a separate h5py install)

 ### Install & Run